New Release: Hollywood Heartbreak

 READ CHAPTER 1:

 I lay motionless; the machine’s long, pained beep sliced through the room.
-The infamous tone was drowned out only by a heart-wrenching scream as a body collapsed over mine, gripping and yanking at my limp corpse, causing my nasal cannula to be pulled out.
+The infamous tone was drowned out only by a heart-wrenching scream as a body collapsed over mine, gripping and yanking at my limp corpse, causing my nasal cannula to be pulled out.‘No, dear God, no!’

 ‘I am so sorry – we did everything we could.’